afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 &lt;/div&gt;
 </code></pre>

-Next, let's paste the code associated with our new Query Form into the `queryForm.html` of the same `partials` folder.
+Next, let's paste the code associated with our new Query Form into the `queryForm.html` of the same folder.

 <pre><code class="language-markup">
 &lt;!-- queryForm.html --&gt;